Structural Educational Injustice, Political Responsibility, and Epistemic Activism

 While white ignorance is primarily produced and reproduced through social-structural processes, philosophy of education scholarship has focused on agent-centered educational solutions.
 This article argues that agent-centered solutions are ineffective and that education for disrupting white ignorance must be structure-centered.
 Specifically, the article contends that (1) social-structural processes often render being in a state of white ignorance reasonable and that (2) assigning white ignorant agents individual responsibility for overcoming their ignorance is often unreasonable.
 Consequently, epistemic virtue-based approaches to education are insufficient and inappropriate.
 Instead, the author proposes prioritizing political forms of education.
 This includes educating students on how to participate in political action and using political action to educate the public.

-Punishment and Democratic Education (with Bryan R. Warnick)
+Punishment and Democratic Education

 The current retributive system of school punishment conflicts with the aims of democratic education because it impedes the cultivation of essential democratic values and capabilities.
 To be legitimate, however, school punishment in democratic societies ought to align with, or at least not impede, the aims of democratic education.
 This suggests that punishment should be consistent with the communicative and inclusive nature of democracy and support the cultivation of essential democratic capabilities.
 Restorative justice provides such a model of school punishment by prioritizing communication and inclusion, facilitating the cultivation of democratic capabilities, and legitimizing punishment as a means of communicating remorse instead of inflicting retribution to wrongdoers.
 The authors argue that for school punishment to align with and support the aims of democratic education, it must shift from the retributive justice model currently employed in most schools to a restorative justice model.